opensearch-project/documentation-website/_dashboards/dashboards-assistant/alert-insight.md

 ### Step 2: Create the agents

 To orchestrate alert insights, you'll need to create the necessary [agents]({{site.url}}{{site.baseurl}}/ml-commons-plugin/agents-tools/index/#agents).
-To create an agent, send a `POST /_plugins/_ml/agents/_register` request and provide the agent template as a payload.
-For example, to create an alert summary agent, send the following request:
+Create a workflow template for creating all necessary text to visualization agents by sending the following request:

 <details markdown="block">
   <summary>